-2022 NBA Win Totals: Projected Wins for All 30 Teams
+2022 NBA Win Totals Tracker: Projected Wins for Every Team

 Photo by Jesse D. Garrabrant/NBAE via Getty Images.
 Pictured: Joel Embiid, Ben Simmons